IBM-Cloud/ansible-collection-ibm/docs/ibm_appid_cloud_directory_user.rst

     Accepted values `PENDING` or `CONFIRMED`

+  email (True, list, None)
+    (Required for new resource) A set of user emails

   tenant_id (True, str, None)
     (Required for new resource) The AppID instance GUID

-  locked_until (False, int, None)
-    Integer (epoch time in milliseconds), determines till when the user account will be locked
+  create_profile (False, bool, True)
+    A boolean indication if a profile should be created for the Cloud Directory user

   display_name (False, str, None)
     Cloud Directory user display name

-  email (True, list, None)
-    (Required for new resource) A set of user emails

-  active (False, bool, True)
-    Determines if the user account is active or not

-  create_profile (False, bool, True)
-    A boolean indication if a profile should be created for the Cloud Directory user
+  user_name (False, str, None)
+    Optional username

   id (False, str, None)